Columbia Again Achieves 100% Renewable Electricity in 2019

 Columbia University has again taken action to enable its strategy for clean, renewable energy by purchasing renewable energy certificates (RECs) to offset greenhouse gas emissions from 100 percent of its 2019 electricity consumption at the Morningside, Manhattanville, Irving Medical Center, Lamont-Doherty Earth Observatory, Nevis, and Baker Athletics Complex campuses.
 The acquired RECs are certified by the industry-leading verification program Green-e Energy and represent an equivalent number of megawatt hours (MWh) of renewable zero emissions electricity.

-“With the acquisition of these RECs to supplement our other clean energy initiatives again in 2019, Columbia has met its commitment to address 100 percent of its Scope 2 emissions from purchased electricity,” said Jessica Prata, Assistant Vice President for Environmental Stewardship.
+“With the acquisition of these RECs to supplement our other clean energy initiatives again in 2019, Columbia has met its commitment to address 100 percent of its Scope 2 emissions from purchased electricity,” said Jessica Prata, Assistant Vice President for the Office of Sustainability.
 “From here forward, we’ll continue to chart a thoughtful course that leads us to carbon neutrality for Columbia operations.”

 Columbia’s acquisition of 2019 RECs complement the ongoing procurement of zero emissions power from hydroelectric projects administered by the New York Power Authority, and investments in two New York solar projects that provide half of the annual electricity required by the Lamont-Doherty Earth Observatory campus.
 With these and other combined actions, Columbia has exceeded its goal of cutting carbon emissions by at least 35 percent by 2020.